Election Process

 Elected Board Directors must hold a valid certificate of registration as a pharmacist or pharmacy technician in Ontario and be a registrant in good standing with the College.
 Every registrant of the College who is a resident of Ontario and has paid their annual fee qualifies to vote in elections.

-The Board elects a Chair and Vice Chair from among its members and hires a Registrar who is the Chief Executive Officer of the College.
+The Board elects a Chair and Vice Chair from among its directors and hires a Registrar who is the Chief Executive Officer of the College.
 The Registrar oversees the day-to-day work and staff of the College.

 Public Directors